sfigg/commercialization-public/design/device-experiences/OEM-windows-information-protection.md

 ---
-title: Identity protection considerations for OEMs
+title: Windows Information Protection considerations for OEMs
-description: Provides guidance on what an OEM should do to enable identity protection
+description: Provides guidance on what an OEM should do to enable Windows Information Protection
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'